ichortower/HatMouseLacey/docs/README.md

   AlwaysAdopt will cause her to adopt children, and AlwaysPregnant will cause her to get pregnant, in both cases ignoring the player's gender entirely.
-  *If Lacey gets pregnant and gives birth to children, they will be mice,* but the children can be fixed if you make a mistake with this setting.
+  *If Lacey gets pregnant and gives birth to children, they will be mice,* but due to how the game works, you can change this setting at any time before the child arrives without issue (and if you make a mistake, you can fix your children with a console command).
 * `RecolorPalette`: one of `Auto`, `Vanilla`, `Earthy`, `VPR`, `Starblue`, or `Wittily` (default Auto).
 If set to Auto, this mod will attempt to detect which recolor mod you are using and match it.
 If you get the wrong result, you